wotography/DVR-timeline-version-manager/README.md

 ## How It Works
 1. The script connects to DaVinci Resolve
+2. Validates the input pattern
-2. Reads selected items from the Media Pool
+3. Reads selected items from the Media Pool
-3. For each selected item:
+4. For each selected item:
    - Checks if it's a timeline
    - Processes version operations (removes existing dates)
    - Replaces placeholders
    - Renames the timeline
+5. Provides a detailed summary of operations

 ## Error Handling
-- All actions and errors are logged
+- Specific exception handling for different error types
-- Detailed error messages are provided
+- Detailed error messages with context
-- A summary of processed items is displayed at the end
+- Proper resource cleanup in all cases
+- Operation summaries with success/failure counts
+- Pattern validation before processing
+- Type checking and validation

 ## Logging
-The script uses Python's logging system with the following levels:
+The script uses an advanced logging system with:
+- Console output for immediate feedback
+- Rotating file logs (1MB size limit, 5 backup files)
+- Different formatters for console and file output
+- Multiple log levels:
   - INFO: Normal operations and success messages
   - WARNING: Non-critical issues
   - ERROR: Processing errors
   - CRITICAL: Severe errors (e.g., no connection to Resolve)
+- Timestamp and context information in file logs

 ## Limitations
 - Works only with timelines (other media types are skipped)